-After a storm, you may not be able to tell the extent of the damage done to your roof, or if there is any damage at all.
+After a storm, you may not be able to tell the extent of the damage done to your roof or if there is any damage at all.
 Damage to your roof can compromise the integrity and structure of your home, putting all inhabitants at risk.
-If you live in an area that is frequented by inclement weather, you may be tempted to just have the roof replaced before the next storm hits.
+If you live in an area frequented by inclement weather, you may be tempted to have the roof replaced before the next storm hits.

 Should you replace your roof after a storm?
-When it comes to knowing whether or not you need to replace your roof after a storm, the first step you should take is contacting a local roofing company.
-The roofer can do an inspection of your roof to see the extent of the damage and to diagnose the type of damage you have.
-From there, the roofer will be able to advise you whether you need roof repairs or a whole new roof.
+When it comes to knowing whether or not you need to replace your roof after a storm, the first step you should take is to contact a local roofing company.
+The roofer can inspect your roof to see the damage’s extent and diagnose the type of damage you have.
+From there, the roofer can advise you whether you need roof repairs or a whole new roof.

-Don’t wait until the middle of the storm season to call your roofer; a weak roof can lead to more damage if you were to get hit by a storm again.
-If you think your roof has been damaged in a storm, call a Tulsa roof replacement company right away.
-To learn more about the process of replacing your roof keep reading.
+Don’t wait until the middle of the storm season to call your roofer; a weak roof can lead to more damage if you get hit by a storm again.
+Call a Tulsa roof replacement company immediately if you think your roof has been damaged in a storm.
+To learn more about the process of replacing your roof, keep reading.

 Here are some obvious signs that your roof has probably been damaged in a storm:

-If you walk out of your house after a storm and see roof shingles in your yard, call a roofer; your house has suffered from severe wind damage.
+If you leave your house after a storm and see roof shingles in your yard, call a roofer; your house has suffered from severe wind damage.
 If your roof is missing shingles, that means your roof is unprotected from the elements.
-Shingles help water to run off of your roof and move away from the home.
+Shingles help water run off your roof and move away from the home.
 Without them, your roof is now susceptible to water damage.

 Another visible sign that your roof has received damage is if you look up at your roof and see shingles turned up or out of place.
-This damage is usually caused by wind; the wind can blow underneath the shingle and cause it to lift up.
-This damage will allow for water to get in the home.
+This damage is usually caused by wind; the wind can blow underneath the shingle and cause it to lift.
+This damage will allow water to get into the home.

-If you’ve just had a hail storm and walk outside to find the siding of your house and the gutters damaged, chances are your roof is damaged as well.
+If you’ve just had a hailstorm and walked outside to find the siding of your house and the gutters damaged, chances are your roof is damaged as well.
 While hail damage to a roof can be more difficult to see and diagnose, hail impaction can cause shingles to crack.
 Through these small cracks, water can drip into the home.

 Unfortunately, the only reason many people notice their roof is damaged is by water leaks in their attic or ceiling.
 A water leak can appear on the ceiling as a stain.
 If the flow of water is significant, water can even form a bubble in the drywall that may drip or explode.
 If you notice water stains on your ceiling, call a roofer immediately to come and inspect your roof.

 If your area has just gone through a severe storm, it’s a good idea to call a roofer to come out and assess any damage that may have been done.
-There are some things that may make your roof more susceptible to damage like the age of the roof, the quality of the original roof, and even sun exposure.
-Direct sunlight for long periods of time may weaken shingles and other roofing material.
+Some things may make your roof more susceptible to damage like the age of the roof, the quality of the original roof, and even sun exposure.
+Direct sunlight for long periods may weaken shingles and other roofing materials.

 If you live in an area known for inclement weather, most roofers will provide free roof inspections.
 Here is what you can expect from a roofing inspection: